RWS/studio-api-docs/apiconcepts/verification/how_to_create_a_native_verifier.md

 Native Verifier
 =====
-To find more about Native Verifiers please check the File Type Framework - Verification section.
+To find more about Native Verifiers, check the File Type Framework - Verification section.